 Inspections take place in the establishments, and they are the most common way of acquiring a factual basis for determining whether an establishment is complying with regulations or whether a consignment of goods is in accordance with regulations.
-The inspector observes the premises and equipment, and, if relevant, inspects the consignment of goods and pertaining documentation, talks to the staff and checks whether what is said corresponds to what is observed.
+The inspector observes the premises and equipment, routines and, if relevant, inspects the consignment of goods and pertaining documentation, talks to the staff and checks whether what is said corresponds to what is observed.

 As a rule, all inspections are unannounced.
 In cases where it is needed to ensure that responsible personnel are present at the inspection site, notification is given shortly before the inspection.
-For the planning of an audit, the establishment is notified longer in advance.